NannyML/nannyml/docs/tutorials/monitoring_performance/performance_estimation.rst

 Why Perform Performance Estimation
 ============================================

-NammyML allows for estimating the performance of a classification model before :term:`targets<Target>` becomes available.
-This can be very helpful in situations where there is a significant delay in when targets becomes available but any changes in the model's performance would have a significant impact on business results.
+NannyML allows to estimate the performance of a classification model when :term:`targets<Target>` are absent.
+This can be very helpful in situations where there is a significant delay in when targets become available but any changes in the model's performance would have a significant impact on business results.
+This tutorial explains how to use NannyML to estimate performance of binary and multiclass classification models in the absence of ground truth.
+To find out how it works check :ref:`the explanation of CBPE<performance-estimation-deep-dive>`.

 Binary Classification
 =====================